danshee/mysteries/_posts/2020-08-10-charles-ogle-disappearance.markdown

 However, according to wikipedia, only one of the crashed aircraft was “partially identified” and that Charles Ogle remains missing.

-**Note**: I tried to Google if any of these eight crash sites have since been identified (and also asked in r/Aviation) but found nothing.
+**Note**: I tried to Google if any of these eight crash sites have since been identified but found nothing.